Madpeterz/StreamAdmin/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Streamadmin, which is hosted here [Atom Organization](https://github.com/Madpeterz/StreamAdmin) on GitHub.
+The following is a set of guidelines for contributing to Streamadmin, which is hosted here on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?